0SINTr/DHushCP/README.md

      - Receives the encrypted DHCP Discover packet containing the Responder's reply.
      - Decrypts the reply using the shared AES key.
      - Displays the decrypted reply message to the Initiator user.
-     - Upon request, performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.
+     - Upon request (`Ctrl+C`), performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.

    - **Responder:**
-     - Receives the DHCP Discover sent by the Initiator.
-     - Upon request, performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.
+     - Upon request (`Ctrl+C`), performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.

 ## 🕵️ **Example Use Case for DHushCP**

 #### **Scenario: Covert Communication in a Public Space**

 Imagine a scenario where two individuals (Alice and Bob) need to communicate covertly while being in a public space, such as a coffee shop.

 They both arrive separately and sit at different tables, appearing to be independent customers.
 They do not connect to the public Wi-Fi network, but their laptops are within wireless range of each other.

 #### **Problem**
 Alice and Bob need to exchange a crucial message without using any messaging app, or creating any obvious network link or visible ad-hoc connection that could attract attention and be easily detected by anyone monitoring the network.

 🔴 **Prerequisites:**
-- Prior to their arrival, Alice and Bob **should already know** the DHUSHCP_ID they're going to use *and* who's going to run the Initiator and the Responder, respectively.
+- Prior to their arrival, Alice and Bob **should already know** the DHUSHCP_ID they're going to use *and* who's going to run the **Initiator** and the **Responder**, respectively.
-- Ensure that the DHUSHCP_ID is communicated securely between the users before initiating communication.
-Use a strong, unpredictable identifier (e.g. 'n1c3_w3ath3r_eh?').
+- They ensure that the DHUSHCP_ID is communicated **securely** between them before initiating the communication.
+Use a strong, unpredictable identifier (e.g. `n1c3_w3ath3r_eh?`).

 #### **Solution: Using DHushCP for Covert Communication**

 1. **Step 1: Bob Starts the DHushCP Responder**
    - Bob runs the **DHushCP** Responder script on his laptop, listening for a Discover packet from Alice.
-   - His Responder listens for DHCP Discover packets that contain a special identifier (DHushCP-ID, option 224) set by **DHushCP**.
+   - His Responder listens for DHCP Discover packets that contain the identifier (DHUSHCP_ID, option 224) set with **--id DHUSHCP_ID**.
    - This ensures that his Responder only responds to legitimate DHushCP Initiator packets and ignores other DHCP traffic.

 2. **Step 2: Alice Starts the DHushCP Initiator**
-   - Alice runs the **DHushCP** Initiator on her laptop.
+   - Alice runs the **DHushCP** Initiator on her laptop, with the same value for **--id DHUSHCP_ID**.
-   - Her Initiator sends a DHCP Discover packet that contains her public ECC key, along with the DHushCP-ID (option 224) and a unique session ID (option 225).
+   - Her Initiator sends a DHCP Discover packet that contains her public ECC key, along with the DHUSHCP_ID (option 224) and a unique session ID (option 225).
    - This packet is **broadcast** in the local wireless network range.

 3. **Step 3: Key Exchange and Secure Communication**
-   - Responder:
+   - **Responder**:
      - Receives Alice's DHCP Discover packet.
      - Extracts the session ID and reassembles Alice's public ECC key.
      - Generates its own ECC key pair.
-     - Fragments and embeds its public ECC key, DHushCP-ID, and the extracted session ID into a DHCP Discover packet.
+     - Embeds its public ECC key, the DHUSHCP_ID, and the extracted session ID into a new DHCP Discover packet.
      - Sends the DHCP Discover packet.

-   - Initiator:
+   - **Initiator**:
      - Receives the Responder's DHCP Discover packet.
      - Extracts and reassembles the Responder's public ECC key.
      - Derives the shared AES key using her private ECC key and the Responder's public ECC key.
      - Prompts the user to input a message (e.g., "Meet at the corner at 2 PM").
      - Encrypts the message using the shared AES key with AES-GCM and appends a SHA-256 checksum.
-     - Fragments and embeds the encrypted message with the checksum and session ID into a DHCP Discover packet.
+     - Embeds the encrypted message with the checksum and session ID into a new DHCP Discover packet.
      - Sends the DHCP Discover packet containing the encrypted message to the Responder.

 4. **Step 4: Receiving and Responding to Messages**
-   - Responder:
+   - **Responder**:
      - Receives the encrypted DHCP Discover packet from Alice.
-     - Reassembles and decrypts the message using the shared AES key.
+     - Decrypts the message using the shared AES key.
      - Displays the decrypted message to Bob.
      - Prompts Bob to input a reply (e.g., "Understood.
 See you there.").
      - Encrypts the reply using the shared AES key with AES-GCM and appends a SHA-256 checksum.
-     - Fragments and embeds the encrypted reply with the checksum and session ID into a DHCP Discover packet.
+     - Embeds the encrypted reply with the checksum and session ID into a new DHCP Discover packet.
      - Sends the DHCP Discover packet containing the encrypted reply back to Alice.
+     - Upon request, performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.

-   - Initiator:
+   - **Initiator**:
      - Receives the encrypted DHCP Discover packet containing Bob's reply.
-     - Reassembles and decrypts the reply using the shared AES key.
+     - Decrypts the reply using the shared AES key.
      - Displays the decrypted reply message to Alice.
-     - Performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.
+     - Upon request, performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.

 #### **Why This Setup Is Effective**
 - The entire exchange happens within **standard DHCP Discover packets**, blending into regular network traffic.
-- There is centralized app or devices, **no visible Wi-Fi connection** or direct link between Alice and Bob.
+- There is no centralized app or devices, **no visible Wi-Fi connection** or direct link between Alice and Bob.
 - After the communication ends, both laptops securely delete the ECC keys, system logs and clear the terminal.
 - Useful when Alice and Bob want to avoid suspicion and keep their presence discreet while exchanging critical information.

+#### **Additional Recommendation**
+- Prior to running the Initiator or the Responder, disable shell history using `set +o history`, then enable it when the communication is ended using `set +o history`.

 ### 🧮 **Available Message Space Calculation**